tromp/cuckoo/README.md

   http://da-data.blogspot.com/2014/03/a-public-review-of-cuckoo-cycle.html

-that uses about (1/64+1/K) times less memory at roughly K times slowdown.
+that uses about (1/64+1/K) times the memory at roughly K times slowdown.
 I hope to soon implement his algorithm and verify this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off).